-Today you will see how to make a soil terrarium and watch a video on how to build one in a bottle.
+Today you will see how to make a soil terrarium and watch a video on how to build one in a glass container or a bottle.

 You don’t have to miss all the greenery of your garden this winter.
 Just add a terrarium it will provide the green foliage you want in the interior.
 This wonderful piece of art is a great indoor plant decoration.
 It will add color to your space and enhance the oxygen supply in the room.

 The terrarium is getting popular for its exceptional beauty and functionality.
 It makes a certain area at home look better and greener.
 If you’re interested in having this masterpiece, you can do it by yourself at home.
 You just have to prepare all the materials and tools needed for this project.

 - Hand trowel

 - Scatter the charcoal in the base of your glass container.
 This should be at least 1-2 inches thick.
 Leave a handful of charcoal.

 - Mix the remaining charcoal with a decent amount of soil.
 Use hand trowel and working gloves in mixing.